usnistgov/800-63-3/sp800-63-3/cover.md

 ## Executive Summary

 Digital authentication is the process of establishing confidence in user identities digitally presented to an information system.
-Digital authentication presents a technical challenge when this process involves the authentication of individual people over an open network for the purpose of digital government and commerce.
+Digital authentication presents a technical challenge because this process typically involves the authentication of individual people over an open network for the purpose of digital government and commerce.

 The suite of SP 800-63-3 documents provides technical guidelines to agencies to allow an individual to authenticate his or her identity to a Federal digital service.
 This document may inform but does not restrict or constrain the development or use of standards for application outside of the Federal government, such as e-commerce transactions.
 These guidelines address only traditional, widely implemented methods for digital authentication, based on secrets.
 With these methods, the individual to be authenticated proves that he or she knows or possesses a valid authenticator or combination of authenticators.

 These technical guidelines supplement OMB guidance, *E-Authentication Guidance for Federal Agencies* [[OMB M-04-04]](#M-04-04) and supersede NIST SP 800-63-1 and SP 800-63-2.
 OMB M-04-04 defines four levels of assurance, Levels 1 to 4, in terms of the consequences of authentication errors and misuse of credentials.
 Level 1 is the lowest assurance level, and Level 4 is the highest.
 The OMB guidance defines the required "level of identity assurance", herein referred to as "level of assurance", in terms of the likely consequences of an authentication error.
 As the consequences of an authentication error become more serious, the required level of assurance increases.
-The OMB guidance provides agencies with the criteria for determining the level of assurance required for specific applications and transactions, based on the risks and their likelihood of occurrence of each application or transaction.
+The OMB guidance provides agencies with criteria for determining the level of assurance required for specific applications and transactions, based on risks and their likelihood of occurrence of each application or transaction.

-In addition to the OMB guidance, [Section 5](#sec5) provides additional information that can guide agencies through the selection of the the assurance levels detailed in this guideline.
+In addition to the OMB guidance, [Section 5](#sec5) provides additional information that can guide agencies through the selection of the assurance levels detailed in this guideline.

 A new approach for digital authentication solutions is required by these guidelines, separating the individual elements of identity assurance into discrete, component parts.
 For non-federated systems, agencies will select and combine two individual components, referred to as *Identity Assurance Level (IAL)*  and *Authenticator Assurance Level (AAL)*.
 For federated systems, a third component, *Federation Assurance Level (FAL)*, is required.

-* IAL refers to the robustness of the identity proofing process and the binding between an authenticator and the records pertaining to a specific individual.
+* IAL refers to the robustness of the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific individual.
 * AAL refers to the robustness of the authentication process itself.
 * FAL refers to the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.